top of page

-Before I ever launched my own consulting firm, I had the privilege of working in a unique role inside a CPA firm that specialized in serving a specific niche.
-My title didn’t fit neatly into one box either, because my work didn’t.
-I was part Business Development consultant, part client HR advisor, part Marketing Director, part Office Manager, part internal HR - you get the picture.
-“Queen of the Hyphen,” whose job description would have extended into a double-digit page count if I wrote it as one.
-On any given day, I might be helping clinical leaders with their employee relations issues, developing growth strategies with partners, recruiting a bookkeeper, drafting handbooks or business plans, migrating databases for the firm, building a website, designing the next brochure for a marketing campaign, or delivering presentations to position the firm as the go-to resource for clients.
+Before launching my consulting firm, I worked in a unique role at a CPA firm that served a specific niche.
+My title didn’t fit neatly into one box either.
+I was part Business Development consultant, part client HR advisor, part Marketing Director, part Office Manager, and part internal HR.
+You get the picture.
+I was the “Queen of the Hyphen.”
+My job description would have extended into a double-digit page count if I had written it out.

 Building on a Strong Foundation